 Here are a few practical tips to follow.

-- Keep your e-mail pitch short and to the point and never include attachments.
+- Keep your email pitch concise, and never include attachments.
 Instead, include a link to your website where more information is available.

-The role of the media is to inform, educate and entertain their audience.
-If you can help them do that and you do it well, you will be presented with extraordinary publicity opportunities.
+The role of the media is to inform and educate their audience.
+If you can help them do that, and do it well, extraordinary opportunities for media exposure will always be available to you.